 • were they to spend that amount, they would be left with a residual income below the official poverty line

-The average fuel poverty gap (the amount needed to meet the fuel poverty threshold) was estimated to be £371 and the aggregate fuel poverty gap across all fuel poor households was £882 million.
-These have decreased since 2013.
+The average fuel poverty gap (the amount needed to meet the fuel poverty threshold) was estimated to be £353 and the aggregate fuel poverty gap across all fuel poor households was £884 million.
+These have stayed constant since the previous year.

-In 2014, 6.8 per cent of fuel poor households are living in a property with an fuel poverty energy efficiency rating of band C or above, compared to 1.5 per cent in 2010.
+In 2015, 7.8 per cent of fuel poor households were living in a property with an fuel poverty energy efficiency rating of band A, B or C compared to 1.5 per cent in 2010.